fernandeztrishasofia2-star/cloud-computing-course/README.md

 # Cloud Computing Course Repository

-> *A repository containing course activities, projects, notes, and learning materials for Cloud Computing.*
+> *A collection of activities, outputs, and learning resources for Cloud Computing.*

 ---